Schizotypal Personality disorder

 - The need to alone all of the time

 - Paranoid or superstitious behaviours or beliefs

 An assessment must be done in order to determine the best course of treatment for someone with schizotypal personality disorder.
 This may include group therapy, psychotherapy, or pharmacological therapy.
-Insight Psychological has five convenient locations (Calgary, Red Deer, Spruce Grove, Edmonton South and Edmonton North) all staffed with trained and licensed therapists in order to help those with schizotypal personality disorder.
+Insight Psychological has six convenient locations (Calgary, Red Deer, Spruce Grove, Edmonton South, Edmonton North, and Edmonton Central) all staffed with trained and licensed therapists in order to help those with schizotypal personality disorder.